Byzantine Fault Tolerance

 It is not hard to complete this line of thought, and convince ourselves that no matter how Ringo tries to cheat, as long the rest of the Beetles follow the protocol there is no way for him to coerce a decision that is not backed by a strict majority.

-But what if Ringo was innocent, and it was Paul and George who collude to enact the name Revolver, despite half of the Beetles being against it?
+But what if Ringo was innocent, and it was Paul and George who colluded to enact the name Revolver, despite half of the Beetles being against it?
 Now John will see the following messages:

 Paul wants to call the album Revolver